 Solution: Give people the option to login via email, we promise they'll thank you.

-When people click on your notifications, it's polite to clear them down from the notification centre - the majority of them serve no purpose once they've actually been actioned.
+When people click on your notifications, it's polite to clear them down from the notification centre - the majority of them serve no purpose once they've actually been auctioned.
 (We're looking at you, Instagram.)
 Leaving your notifications hanging around like a bad smell could encourage people to turn them off altogether, which leads to less interaction with your app.
 So be nice, clear up after yourself and don't outstay your welcome.

 Solution: Clear down your notifications.
 Please.
 Please.

-A generic error brings frustration and irrtation, so try and be specific without being overly technical.
+A generic error brings frustration and irritation, so try and be specific without being overly technical.
 Tell users why it's not working rather than just that it isn't.
 "Oops!
 Something went wrong with your upload, let's try again" is much more calming to see than "ERROR: An unknown problem has occurred", right?

 Solution: Think about the emotions your users will feel if something goes wrong, and write your error code to try and placate them!